 With VIPER, your iOS app will have a modular, service-driven structure that will make the app a great deal easier to test.
-All the business logic will be contained in the app core, while each of the components will be responsible for the performance of one single function.
+The app core will contain all the business logic and each component will be responsible for the performance of one single function.

 Sometimes, VIPER can help you out even in those situations, when there are some investor-imposed or other tight deadlines involved (which, is, frequently, the case) and they are hard to make otherwise.
 How?

-Owing to the flexibility VIPER affords (including the much better code integration ability it provides) you can use a bigger R&D team and cut your time-to-market this way very significantly.
+Owing to the flexibility VIPER affords (including the much better code integration ability it provides) you can use a bigger R&D team, cutting your time-to-market very significantly.

 Your iOS developers will be able to develop large parts of the application functionality independently of one another and with minimum interactions between themselves.

 One of the things that are always valued in an app is its ability to scale.
 With VIPER, you can achieve, virtually, unlimited scalability of your iOS application.
-Furthermore, you will be able to scale your app up relatively quickly and effortlessly, as the modular structure of the VIPER architecture promotes scalability through the division of services and modules.
-This division allows one to:
+Furthermore, you will be able to scale your app up relatively quickly and effortlessly.
+The modular structure of the VIPER architecture promotes scalability due to the services being separated from the modules.
+This approach allows one to: